'Boris Johnson held ‘wine time Fridays’ every week during the Covid pandemic'

-Downing Street party scandal: Boris Johnson 'Wine time Fridays' for No10 every week of pandemic
+Downing Street parties: Boris Johnson 'Wine time Fridays' for No10 every week of Covid pandemic

-The latest report in a myriad of Downing Street party scandals is that Boris Johnson held ‘wine time Fridays’ every week during the Covid pandemic.
+Boris Johnson held ‘wine time Fridays’ every week during the Covid pandemic – according to the latest report in a myriad of Downing Street party scandals.

 Boris Johnson encouraged No10 staff to 'let off steam' during the weekly alcoholic-induced nights, despite restrictions such as indoor socialising being strictly banned at the time, according to the latest report from the Daily Mirror’s Pippa Crerar.